 The state created the California Housing Partnership (the Partnership) in 1988 as a private nonprofit organization with a public mission: to help create and preserve affordable and sustainable homes for low-income Californians by providing expert financial and policy assistance to nonprofit and public partners.
-Since 2010, we have convened the Green Rental home Energy Efficiency Network (GREEN), with more than 50 nonprofit affordable housing organizations in California, to collaboratively increase access to climate, energy and water resources for affordable housing properties and residents.
+Since 2010, we have engaged with more than 50 nonprofit affordable housing organizations in California, to collaboratively increase access to climate, energy and water resources for affordable housing properties and residents.